All Episodes

 Thank you, sir.

-I uh just watching the news and I'm confused, all this flooding in the Northeast.
+Just watching the news and I'm confused, all this flooding in the Northeast.

 Where's all the looting?

-Well what about all the ones up in the Northeast?
+But what about all the ones up in the Northeast?

-Well you mean there aren't any I'm confused.
+Well, you mean there aren't any?

 I thought it was okay.

-Well there might be some we're just not being shown.
+We're just not being shown.

 I haven't seen any.

-He says there's this snerdily says there aren't any looters up there.
+Snirdley says there aren't any looters up there.

-Uh interesting question that you've raised here.
+Interesting question that you've raised here.

 And I'm also curious to know where FEMA is passing out their gift cards to those poor people up there.